kevinleung987/Imgur-Album-Scraper/README.md

 # Imgur Album Scraper
-Python Imgur Scraper that scrapes all the images of an Imgur album into a folder.
+An Album Scraper for Imgur that utilizes the Imgur API to download all the images of an Imgur album into a folder.
 If you have already downloaded the album in the past, duplicate images won't be overwritten and only new additions to the album will be downloaded.
-Should work with any kind of file hosted inside of an Imgur album.
+Should work with any kind of file that can be found inside of an Imgur album.
 # Instructions/How to Use
 - Install Python 3
 - Install the Requests library by running the following command.